smithy-lang/smithy/docs/source/1.0/spec/core/auth-traits.rst

         // supports are: httpBasicAuth, httpDigestAuth
         operation OperationC {}

-        // This operation not have the @auth trait and is bound to a service
+        // This operation has the @auth trait and is bound to a service
         // with the @auth trait.
 The effective set of authentication schemes it
         // supports are: httpBearerAuth
         @auth([httpBearerAuth])